Touring sampling with pushforward maps: Conclusion

 This has led to the rise of another stream of research based on density-centered considerations, as detailed in Section \ref{sec:density}.
 One can e.g. learn pushforward maps by maximizing probability likelihood, though it involves ensuring mapping invertibility and computing Jacobian determinants, which is constraining.
 Moreover, the target distribution $\mu_1$ might not have a density, which is notably the case when the data span uniformly a manifold in the input space.
 This hurdle can be avoided by artificially injecting noise to the data to create a distribution $\mu_1'$ admitting a density before adding a denoising step to recover $\mu_1$ from $\mu_1'$.
 Several model evolutions have led to cascading many noise injection and denoising processes, which were ultimately understood through the lens of Brownian motion and reversible diffusion models, explained in Section \ref{sec:flow}.
 Those diffusion models are currently state-of-the-art, although they require extensive simulation to generate new samples.
 Remarkably, they are implicitly associated with pushforward maps.

-Getting a neural network to efficiently learn such a pushforward map is arguably the current North Star of generative AI.
+Getting a neural network to efficiently learn such a pushforward map would be a major advance for generative AI.
 Another, perhaps less discussed issue is that the target measure is only accessed through a finite number of samples, and rules to extrapolate from them arise mainly as a consequence of the biases induced by network architectures and optimization schemes--more principledness would be desirable.

 This paper reviewed several principles to learn pushforward maps.
 Future work consists in experimenting with those to extract more practical knowledge for generative AI across different modalities.

 \paragraph{Acknowledgment.} VC would like to thank Brandom Amos, Alberto Bietti, Florian Bordes, L\'eon Bottou, Ricky Chen, Valentin de Bortoli, Carles Domingo-Enrich, Yann LeCun, Loucas Pillaud-Vivien, Aram Pooladian and Yann Olivier for useful discussions.